2025 Anaconda shooting

 Mass shooting in Montana, U.S.

 On August 1, 2025, a mass shooting occurred at The Owl Bar in Anaconda, Montana, United States.
 According to investigators, the suspect is a 45-year-old man who lived next door to the bar.
-Charging documents allege that after attempting and failing to set the bar on fire, he shot and killed the bartender and three patrons before fleeing the scene.
-He was captured on August 8, 2025 by a multi-agency fugitive task force, and later charged with four counts of murder, arson, theft and eluding police.
-A trial date was set for January 12, 2026, and as of September 2025 the suspect was being held without possibility of bail.
+Charging documents allege that after lighting a pizza box on fire in the back of the bar and putting it on top of a bucket filled with flammable liquids he shot and killed the bartender and three patrons before fleeing the scene.
+He was captured seven days later by a multi-agency fugitive task force, and later charged with four counts of murder, one count of arson, one count of theft, and one count of eluding police.
+It was the deadliest mass shooting by a lone-gunman in Montana until the 2026 Billings shooting.